About National Audubon Society Guide to Marine Mammals of the World

 A useful illustrated glossary of terms and an index of species names complete the guide.

-People Who Read National Audubon Society Guide to Marine Mammals of the World Also Read
+Buy other books like National Audubon Society Guide to Marine Mammals of the World

 "This wonderful synthesis of paintings, photographs, and text is a fitting tribute to all the majestic mammals that once left the world’s waters, evolved on land, and then returned to the sea." -Carl Zimmer, author of At the Water’s Edge and Evolution: The Triumph of an Idea